- Why do many couples need an egg donor’s help to get pregnant?

 Some recipient couples express a desire to meet their donor before the process begins.
 The choice to have an “open” arrangement requires agreement by both donor and recipient.

 Payment is contingent upon participation in the program.
 It may be prorated based on the number of steps completed in the procedure.
 Payment is not based on the number of eggs obtained.
-Current compensation is $5,000 for first time donors, and $6,000 for proven donors.
+Current compensation ranges from $7,000 to $10,000.

 About the clinic